Explanation-based Training with Differentiable Insertion/Deletion Metric-aware Regularizers

 \section{Broader Impact}

 The proposed method can contribute to producing faithful explanations that capture the predictor's behaviors well.
 However, the fact does not guarantee that the explanations are easy-to-understand for humans.
 If the predictor and explainer that are trained using the proposed method produce explanations that are faithful but difficult to understand for humans, they might give users wrong interpretations of the prediction results.
-There are several studies that explore producing explanations that are easy to understand for humans, which include human-in-the-loop approaches~\cite{Lage2018-tn,gao2022aligning} and using ground truths of explanations by human annotators~\cite{ross2017right,balayan2020teaching}.
+There are several studies that explore producing explanations that are easy to understand for humans, which include human-in-the-loop approaches~\parencite{Lage2018-tn,gao2022aligning} and using ground truths of explanations by human annotators~\parencite{ross2017right,balayan2020teaching}.
 By using the proposed method together with such approaches, we can alleviate the concern of such misinterpretation while keeping high faithfulness in the explanations.